Wednesday, May 06, 2026

 We saw no agitators.

-From noon until 2 PM, St. James Park was loud with our united voices demanding an end to Trump’s tyranny and the illegitimate war he launched against Iran that has already caused widespread death and destruction, including the deaths of several American soldiers.
-Gas and food prices have gone through the roof, bringing immense suffering to Americans and to people worldwide.
+From noon until 2 PM, St. James Park was loud with our united voices demanding an end to Trump’s tyranny and the unconstitutional and illegitimate war he launched against Iran that has already caused widespread death and destruction, including the deaths of several American soldiers.
+Gas and food prices have gone through the roof, bringing immense pain and suffering to Americans and to people worldwide.

 Perhaps the most moving moment for me came when Democrat Ro Khanna, the Congressman for California's 17th Congressional District since 2017, representing Silicon Valley and cities that include Santa Clara, Cupertino and parts of San Jose, and the prime mover behind releasing the infamous Epstein files, addressed the gathering: “My grandfather was imprisoned for 4 years when he protested against the British King for India’s independence from British colonial rule in the 1940s in India.
 Today, I, his proud grandson and a proud American, am joining you against a demagogue pretending to be America’s King.
 There is no king in America and we the people must see to it that there is never any king in America.”